-Diagnosis of conjunctivitis and differentiation between bacterial, viral, and noninfectious conjunctivitis are usually clinical; special tissue cultures are necessary for growth of the virus but are rarely indicated.
-PCR and other rapid, office-based immunodiagnostic tests can be useful especially when the inflammation is severe and other diagnoses (eg, orbital cellulitis) must be ruled out.
+Diagnosis of conjunctivitis and differentiation between bacterial, viral, and noninfectious conjunctivitis (see Table 1: Differentiating Features in Acute Conjunctivitis) are usually clinical; special tissue cultures are necessary for growth of the virus but are rarely indicated.
+PCR and other rapid, office-based immunodiagnostic tests can be useful especially when the inflammation is severe and other diagnoses (eg, orbital cellulitis [see Preseptal and Orbital Cellulitis]) must be ruled out.
 Features that may help differentiate between viral and bacterial conjunctivitis can include purulence of ocular discharge, presence of preauricular lymphadenopathy, and, in epidemic keratoconjunctivitis, chemosis.
 Patients with photophobia are stained with fluorescein and examined with a slit lamp.
 Epidemic keratoconjunctivitis may cause punctate corneal staining.
 Secondary bacterial infection of viral conjunctivitis is very rare.
 However, if any signs suggest bacterial conjunctivitis (eg, purulent discharge), cultures or other studies may be useful.

-Viral conjunctivitis is highly contagious, and transmission precautions must be followed as described previously (see Conjunctival and Scleral Disorders: Overview of Conjunctivitis).
+Viral conjunctivitis is highly contagious, and transmission precautions must be followed as described previously (see Overview of Conjunctivitis).
 Children should generally be kept out of school until resolution.